lemon24/linesieve/README.rst

     	...
     12:34:56.999 [main] INFO done

-Let's break that linesieve command down a bit:
+Let's break that `linesieve` command down a bit:

 * The `span` gets rid of all the traceback lines coming from JUnit.
+* The `match -v` skips some usually useless lines from stack traces.
 * The `sub-paths` shortens and highlights the names of classes in the current project;
   `com.example.someproject.somepackage.ThingDoer` becomes `..ThingDoer`
   (presumably that's enough info to open the file).